dataiku-research/OpenAL/README.md

 # Active Learning Benchmark
-This repository is the official implementation of the active learning benchmark NAME PAPER
+This repository is the official implementation of the active learning benchmark
-# TODO name

 # A VOIR